 The IMPRS research groups in microbial ecology study the interaction of microorganisms with one other and with their environment.
-The group of Werner Liesack aims to understand how global warming and environmental stress affect the composition and activity of soil microbial communities.
-Special attention is given to methane-oxidising bacteria.
 The group of Andreas Brune studies the gut microbiota of termites.
 Central questions are the evolutionary history of the intestinal symbiosis and the functional role of individual populations in the digestion of lignocellulose and humus.
+The work of Werner Liesack focuses on (i) the molecular biology and ecophysiology of the type II methanotroph Methylocystis sp. strain SC2, (ii) soil metatranscriptomics, and (iii) microbial communities in Sphagnum-dominated peatlands.
 Given the heterogeneity of soil and intestinal microhabitats and the small fraction of the community that can be cultivated with routine methods, both groups employ cultivation-independent metagenomic and metatranscriptomics approaches, novel cultivation techniques, and a highly resolved localisation of microorganisms and their metabolic processes.

 Microorganisms grow and divide faithfully and they have a phenomenal ability to adapt to changes in their environment.
 The IMPRS-Mic research groups in molecular & cellular microbiology focus on understanding how microorganisms (bacteria, archaea and single-celled eukaryotes) execute these basic tasks.
 During growth, microorganisms coordinate cell growth with chromosome replication and segregation as well as with cell division.
 Several research groups specifically focus on understanding this coordination.
 To respond to environmental changes, microbes need to sense a particular stimulus, process this information, and then generate an appropriate output response.
 These responses include changes in gene expression, changes in motility behavior, changes in metabolism, changes in the cell cycle and sometimes even in cell morphology leading to cell differentiation.
 Several research groups study the signal transduction pathways and networks that regulate these processes.
 Method-wise we use molecular genetics, live cell fluorescence microscopy, in vitro analysis of purified proteins and electron microscopy.